-IDEM's Construction Stormwater General Permit applies to all projects where the proposed land disturbance (in acres), including staging areas for construction, is one acre or more.
-To meet the requirements of the IDEM permits, post-construction stormwater management measures as defined in this document will be implemented on INDOT projects, as defined in Section 1.02.
+IDEM's Construction Stormwater General Permit (CSGP) applies to all projects where the proposed land disturbance, including staging areas for construction, is one (1) acre or more.
+To meet the requirements of the IDEM permits, post-construction stormwater runoff control and treatment as defined in Section 1.02 of this document will be implemented on INDOT projects.

 Local Public Agency (LPA) projects shall follow the CSGP requirements.
-LPA projects are not exempt from designing and constructing post-construction stormwater measures.
+LPA projects are not exempt from designing and constructing post-construction stormwater runoff control and treatment practices.

-1.02 Post-Construction Stormwater Measures Requirement
+1.02 Post-Construction Stormwater Best Management Practices Requirement

-PCSMs are required when the total disturbed area is 1 acre or more and there is new net impervious surface area of 1 acre or more.
-If both conditions are not met, post-construction stormwater management measures for water quality are not required.
+PCBMPs are required when the total disturbed area is 1 acre or more and there is new net impervious surface area of 1 acre or more.
+If both conditions are not met, post-construction stormwater best management practices for water quality are not required.